Please follow this equipment list and do not bring extra gear.

 Glasses or contacts: Bring an extra pair.

-Sunglasses: and croakies (Strings that keep sunglasses on).
+Sunglasses and croakies (strings that hold sunglasses on).

-Sun screen, lip balm, and hand cream: Cracked hands and sunburn can be a real problem for some people.
-Bring good quality hand salve like Bag Balm if you are prone.
+Sunscreen, lip balm, and hand cream: Cracked hands and sunburn can be a real problem for some people.
+Bring good quality hand salve like bag balm if you are prone.
+The air in the Arctic is very dry.

 Watch: Best to leave it behind with the cell phone and your other worries.